 In case you’re recording your personal vocals/singing then you could possibly use a desktop mic stand.
 Some USB Microphones actually have a desktop stand included.

 If you’re recording another person’s vocals then you might want a ground boom mic stand.

 3. Audio Interface

-An audio interface is hardware that connects your computer to your microphone and different gear through both USB or Thunderbolt cable.
+An audio interface is hardware that connects your computer to your microphone and different gear through both USB or Thunderbolt cables.
 Audio interfaces additionally power your microphone via one thing known as phantom power.

-Ensure you select an audio interface that has 48-volt phantom power otherwise you won’t be capable of using a condenser microphone with it.
+Ensure you select an audio interface that has 48-volt phantom power otherwise, you won’t be capable of using a condenser microphone with it.

 4. Recording Software – DAW (Digital Audio Workstation)